aimeos/aimeos-docs/src/frontend/jsonapi/basket-addresses.md

 * order.base.address.languageid (language the customer prefers)
 * order.base.address.email (account e-mail address)

-The request for creating a new address in the basket could look like:
+The request for creating a new address in the basket could look like this:

 === "CURL"
     ```bash